Date/time features

 andString

-functionality is available, but we don't recommended it except as a last resort since it has limited formatting capability (full ISO strings in UTC only) and has not passed rigorous testing like the popular libraries.
+functionality is available, but we don't recommend it except as a last resort since it has limited formatting capability (full ISO strings in UTC only) and hasn't passed rigorous testing like the popular libraries.

 The documentation below assumes the use of the Day.js plugin.
 To use one of the others, replace @react-querybuilder/datetime/dayjs